Skip to main content

 “You can walk up and down the street.
 You don’t have to worry about anything,” she said.
 “Their presence is calming things down.”

-“We just want to match and do it for a couple more months, and then stop to see if it, if the problems go away,” Love said.
+“We just want to match and do it for a couple more months, and then stop to see if the problems go away,” Love said.
 “If they permanently go away, then we can stop it.
 There won’t be any need for it.
 So we’re just going to have to play it by ear after a couple of months.”

 “I keep a good eye on this.
 I think a lot of other business owners do too.
-I think things are going okay.
+I think things are going OK.
 I’m hopeful, that’s what I would say, but it’s a wait-and-see,” Len said.

-City council will vote on this ordinance Tuesday.
+The city council will vote on this ordinance Tuesday.
 Jacksonville’s Neighborhood Committee unanimously voted last Monday in favor of the ordinance.

 About the Author